kodedphp/session/README.md

 ]
 ```

-To support huge amount of sessions you need a decent amounts of RAM
+To support huge amount of users you need a decent amounts of RAM
-on your server(s).
+on your servers.
 But Memcached is a master technology for this, so you should be fine.

 Files handler